Chinchilla Care

 Chinchilla safe treats should NEVER be given to a chinchilla under 6 months old.

-Treats are a great way to win over your pet, but think of it like an Oreo cookie to a child, given in excess is a recipe for disaster and a laundry list of health issues!
-I recommend no more than two treats per day, which could be any of the following: plain shredded wheat, plain Cherrio, whole oats and rose hips.
-Chinchillas love raisins and goji berries, and it can be a special treat, but I would not recommend more than a few per week.
+Treats are a great way to win over your pet but think of it like an Oreo cookie to a child, given in excess is a recipe for disaster and a laundry list of health issues!
+I recommend no more than one treat per day (certified organic), which could be any of the following: calendula, hibiscus, rose hips, rose buds/petals, and chamomile.
+All of these and an awesome prebiotic mix can be purchased at mycritterstore.com.

 Dust Baths